It's okay to not be okay.

 Please click here to get in contact with Dr. Mazzella and see how his practice may benefit you.

-Anger and Aggression: Another Cause of Depression In my earlier articles, I state that there are many different causes of and pathways to depression.
+In my earlier articles, I state that there are many different causes of and pathways to depression.
 This commentary focuses on the role anger and aggression play in keeping the depressed mental state alive (i.e., allowing it to persist).
-It puts particular emphasis on a few ways anger …
+It puts particular emphasis on a few ways anger and aggression directly impact one’s mood.

-Why Couples Fight- The Role of Unconscious Beliefs and Indifference In an earlier article, I proposed–and demonstrated with a clinical example–that difficulties with reflection impact the way couples communicate (click here to read that article).
-In the present article, I expand upon this idea and posit that couples often fight because they have unconscious beliefs …
+In an earlier article, I proposed––and demonstrated with a clinical example––that difficulties with reflection impact the way couples communicate (click here to read that article).
+In the present article, I expand upon this idea and posit that couples often fight because they have unconscious beliefs and indifference that shape their emotions and experiences and lead to misunderstandings and miscommunications.

-Anger, Aggression, and the Abusive Personality: A Sense of Entitlement In this commentary, I explore warning signs of an abusive personality.
+In this commentary, I explore warning signs of an abusive personality.
 I first examine some causes of abusive behavior, then I attempt to address a common question I hear in my practice: “Do you think I am an abuser?”
-With a few clinical examples, I …
+With a few clinical examples, I hope to demonstrate how and why an individual turns to aggression and abuse.

 WHAT PATIENTS ARE SAYING